RCollins13/HumanIdiogramLibrary/README.md

 As mentioned above, these files are subject to the terms of the Creative Commons Attribution 4.0 International Public License (CC BY 4.0), a [human-readable summary of which is available from CC](https://creativecommons.org/licenses/by/4.0/).

 Long story short: Please feel free to reuse these files however you like!

+### Disclaimers
+Please note the following:
+  * All chromosome lengths and cytoband positions are approximately--but not precisely--to scale.
+They should be correct when compared to rough microscopic resolution, but not to the exact pixel or nucleotide.
+  * Some cytobands have been omitted in the interest of visual aesthetics.

 ### Questions?
 Comments?
 Requests?
 Profound philosophical musings?
 Just want to chat about science?
 Feel free to contact me [via email](mailto:rlcollins@g.harvard.edu) or [on Twitter](https://twitter.com/ryanlcollins13).